tiger1deF/MSC-AutoFrame/README.md

 2. In the box next to "Factor Range", input the magnitude of your factor value.
 Upon data extraction, if any (replicate value / existing value) is greater than the factor value or less than 1/factor value, the compound is flagged with a red highlight and the index of the compound is placed beneath "Flagged Compound Indices".
 The factor value is also used when a third replicate value for an existing replicate set is added; if the new value is more orders of magnitude away from both values than either value is from one another, the new value is thrown out, and the index of the compound is placed beneath the "New Values Verification Indices".
 Otherwise, whichever replicate is farther away is thrown out (If requested, can remove cap for replicate numbers so that all replicate values that aren't thrown out are appended to the compound).

 3. Format all files so that the first 8 digits in the filename represent the date (i.e. 06042022), and drag all files for extraction inside the MSC_Data directory.
+Create a folder named "Analyzed Files" in the MSC_Data folder; this will be where all Excel files wll be stored after data extraction.

 4. Click the "Extract Data" button to extract all MSC data from the files into the spreadsheet.
 All files that have had data extracted are moved into the "Analyzed Files" Folder.
 MSC Compounds with empty AC50 values are highlighted in blue, flagged compounds are highlighted in red.